 Christina Hull Paxson

-Christina Paxson was sworn in as the nineteenth president of Brown University on Monday, July 2, 2012.
-At the time of her appointment in March 2012, she was dean of the Woodrow Wilson School of International and Public Affairs and the Hughes Rogers Professor of Economics and Public Affairs at Princeton University.
+Prior to her appointment at Brown, President Paxson was dean of the Woodrow Wilson School of Public and International Affairs and the Hughes Rogers Professor of Economics and Public Affairs at Princeton University.